Environmental and Energy Law Concentration

 Student-Led Opportunities

-The Environmental Law Society (ELS) offers programming designed to supplement the Law School's curriculum by applying lessons learned in the classroom to a variety of practice areas in environmental and energy law.
-ELS invites practicing lawyers to speak to students and provides opportunities for interaction and service projects in the community.
+The Environmental and Energy Law Society (EELS): EELS invites practicing lawyers to speak to students and provides opportunities for interaction and service projects in the community that build practice skills.

 Other Opportunities